dhairyagupta2603/Send-To-Bin-CLI/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project aims to be a drop in replacement for the 'rm' command for basic use cases and scenarios.
+This project aims to be a drop-in replacement for the 'rm' command for basic use cases and scenarios.
 This has some similar functionality to windows recycle bin.
-This is the first project that I have build in Rust as a exercise to learn iand understand its fundamentals.
+This is the first project that I have build in Rust as a exercise to learn and understand its fundamental syntax and package management.

 Regardless, here are some features that make it usefull: -
 * It doesn't require any additional configurations for most popular distributions (checked in debian)